Bereavement and Mourning

 Halbasha (Burial Attire)

-- The age-old Jewish principle of inherent equality of all in death prescribes that the body is dressed solely in shrouds (tachrichim) – simple white linen similar to the garment worn by the High Priest in the Temple on Yom Kippur.
+The age-old Jewish principle of the inherent equality of all in death prescribes that the body is dressed solely in shrouds (tachrichim) – simple white linen similar to the garment worn by the High Priest in the Temple on Yom Kippur.
 Additionally, the deceased may be dressed in his or her own talit and a kipah.

 Visitation and Display